goldendict/goldendict/README.md

 ### External Deps

 * Make, GCC, Git
 * Qt framework.
-Minimum required version is 5.15
+Minimum required version is 5.15 and support the latest QT version 6.2.4
 * Qt Creator IDE is recommended for development
 * Various libraries on Linux (png, zlib, etc)
 * On Mac and Windows all the libraries are already included in the repository